JeffHing/angular-cabinet/README.md

 <div drawer-contents="[0, ctrl.myHandler]"></div>
 ```

-### drawerClass Directive
+### DrawerClass Directive

-The drawerClass directive assigns a particular class to the element depending
+The drawerClass directive assigns a particular class to the element whenever
-upon if the drawer is opened or closed.
+the open state of the drawer changes.

 ```html
 <div drawer-class="['myOpenClass', 'myClosedClass']"></div>

 ```
-A drawer id can be assigned to the directive to associate it with a
+A drawer id can be assigned to the directive to associate it with a specific
-specific drawerTrigger directive.
+drawer.
+Directives that share the same drawer id, share the
+open state of that drawer.
 The drawer id can be any string or number.
-A
+A number
-number is automatically converted to a string.
+is automatically converted to a string.

 ```html
 <div drawer-class="[0, 'myOpenClass', 'myClosedClass']"></div>
 ```

-If no drawer id is is assigned, the drawerClass directive associates itself
+If no drawer id is assigned, the drawerClass directive associates itself
-with the preceding drawerTrigger directive.
+with the drawer of the preceding drawerTrigger directive.

 An example of using the drawerClass directive is in the
 [accordion](https://github.com/JeffHing/angular-cabinet-directive/tree/master/src/examples/accordionDirective).
-It uses the drawerClass directive to point the Font Awesome chevron icon right
+It uses the drawerClass directive to change the Font Awesome chevron icon
-or down depending upon the current open state:
+depending upon the current open state of the drawer:

 ```html
  <i class="fa" accordion-class="[